moby/moby/docs/sources/terms/fundamentals.rst

 Container
 =========

-Once you start a Docker container from an image, Docker fetches the image and its parent, and repeats the process until it reaches the base image.
+Once you start a process in Docker from an image, Docker fetches the image and its parent, and repeats the process until it reaches the base image.
 Then the union file system adds a read-write layer on top.
 That read-write layer, plus the information about its parent and